cDaIryPOUV/ePat/README.md

 ### 1. Mutations near splice junctions
 Calculate the pathogenicity defined by ePat in the range from the splice junction where the mutation occurs to the stop codon.

-Mutations that are annotated as `sequence_feature` (due to a bug in SnpEff that annotates the pathogenicity as `HIGH`) and mutations that occur in introns after the stop codon are not given the pathogenicity.
+variants annotated as `sequence_feature` (due to a bug in SnpEff that annotates the pathogenicity as `HIGH`) and variants occuring in introns after the stop codon are not given the pathogenicity.

 ### 2. Frameshift
 Pathogenicity defined by ePat is calculated in the range from the amino acid where the frameshift starts to the stop codon.